Panasonic TS7 vs Canon G3 X

 |28-128mm f/3.3-5.9||24-600mm f/2.8-5.6|

 |10 shutter flaps per second||5.9 shutter flaps per second|

 |300 shots per battery charge||300 shots per battery charge|

 |117 x 76 x 37 mm, 319 g||123 x 77 x 105 mm, 733 g|

 Body comparison: Panasonic TS7 vs Canon G3 X

 An illustration of the physical size and weight of the Panasonic TS7 and the Canon G3 X is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the TS7 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is notably larger (7 percent) than the Panasonic TS7.
 Moreover, the G3X is substantially heavier (130 percent) than the TS7.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.
 More than that, the TS7 is water-proof up to 31m and can, thus, be used for underwater photography.

 The power pack in the TS7 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.